-PassJoin [14] adopts a partition-based framework for string similarity search and joins.
-The basic idea is that given two datasets R and S, and an edit distance threshold k, for each string in R, we split it into k+1 disjoint segments.
+PassJoin [17] adopts a partition-based framework for string similarity search and joins.
+The basic idea is that given two datasets R and S, and an edit distance threshold k, each string in R is split into k+1 disjoint segments.
 For each string in S, PassJoin checks if it contains any substring matching the segments of R. If no, PassJoin prunes the string; otherwise the string and those strings whose segments matching the substrings of the string are verified.
 There are two challenges in the partition-based method.
 The first one is how to select the substrings.
 A position-aware substring selection method and a multi-match-aware substring selection method have been proposed.
 It has been proven the multi-match-aware substring selection method selects the minimum number of substrings.
-And it is the only way to select the minimum number of substrings when the string length is longer than $2^{}k+1$ .
+And it is the only way to select the minimum number of substrings when the string length is longer than 2\k+1.
 The second one is how to verify each candidate pair.
-PassJoin uses a length-based verification method, an improved early termination technique, and an extension-based verification method which can outperform the traditional method.
+PassJoin uses a length-based verification method, an improved early termination technique, and an extension-based verification method.